pordyna/field-reduce/README.md

 **Note:** The particle data are ignored and won't be copied to the new output.

-**Tipp:** When dealing with  a non streaming input series with many iterations it may ne usefull to disable initial iteration parsing.
+**Tipp:** When dealing with  a non streaming input series with many iterations it may be usefull to disable initial iteration parsing.
 See `example_configs/in.json`.